stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ### Set the default scene

 You can have multiple scenes in your project.
-The scene that loads up as soon as your game starts is called the *Default Scene*.
+The scene that loads as soon as your game starts is called the *Default Scene*.

 To set the default scene: